 •Students will receive individual and group feedback during the module from the tutor.

-- To enable students to develop knowledge of the multi-facet aspects of the concept of innovation and its strategic relevance to the firm's competitive advantage;
+- Explain the multi-facet aspects of innovation and its relevance to the firm's competitive advantage;

-- To apply the theoretical models of innovation management to real business cases
+- Apply the theoretical models of innovation management to real business cases

 C - Cognitive/analytical